WantongLi123/Global_vegetation_water_sensitivity/README.md

 Please use the base.yml to set up the environment for runing provided codes.
 The Linux command for environment installation: conda env create -f base.yml

 ### The guide of demo_of_sensitivity_analysis
-i) To save the runtime, one satellite LAI product and one soil moisture reanalysis are used as an example, while in real cases we calculate many times of sensitivity results using different satellite and land surface modelled LAI and soil moisture products;
+i) To save the runtime, one satellite LAI product and one soil moisture reanalysis are used as an example, while for the paper analysis we calculate many times of sensitivity results using different satellite and land surface modelled LAI and soil moisture products;

 ii) To save the runtime, European domains are used instead of the global scale when calculating sensitivity results.